 Name of Student Address

 Schoo ol Grade

-A. I am requesting permission for my child n I am requesting permission for my child named above to: (Check one or both)
+A. I am requesting permission for my child named above to: (Check one or both)

-use or receive the following over-t :he-counter medication(s)
+use or receive the following over-the-counter medication(s)

-Medication: 7 3 4
+Medication:

 Dosage:

 Medication:

 Dosage:

-self-administer such medication(s) in the presence of an authorized staff member.
+self-administer such medication n(s) in the presence of an authorized staff member.

-to the state of th

-В. С. I will assume responsibility for safe delive re is any change in the use of the medication or the

-C. prescribed treatment. re is any change in the use of the medication of the

-D. dication should be administered in the above designated

-dosage.

-E. I release and agree to hold the Board of Education, its officials, and its employees harmless from any and all liability foreseeable or unforeseeable for damages or injury resulting directly or indirectly from this authorization.
+B. C. D. E. prescribed treatment.
+Our physician has instructed that this dosage.
+I release and agree to hold the Board elivery of the medication to school. there is any change in the use of the medication or the medication should be administered in the above designated of Education, its officials, and its employees harmless from oreseeable for damages or injury resulting directly or

-man certy from this dathonization.

-Signa ture of Parent Date
+Signat ture of Parent Date

-Home Telephone Work Telephone
+Home Telephone Work Telephone ORIZATION FOR STAFF

-AUTHORIZ ZATION FOR STAFF

-The fo ollowing staff members are authorized to ac dminister the above-non-prescribed medication(s)/
+o administer the above-non-prescribed medication(s)/

-treatr ment(s):

-¥

-Principa
+▼

+Principal